-Electrical Groundsman Training.
-This short-term training program, offered in partnership with Wytheville Community College, provides individuals the skills and certifications needed to develop a career as an Electrical Groundsman.
-This program prepares students to perform a variety of tasks, in support of and under the supervision of the linemen, in the construction, maintenance, and repair of electrical distribution, transmission lines and equipment.
-High school diploma or GED not required.
-Certifications earned: Basic Work Zone & Flagger, NCCER Core - Introductory Craft Skills, and CPR/First Aid.
-Preparation for the CDL Class A learners permit included.
+Electrical Groundsworker Training.
+Under the supervision of the line worker, a groundsworker performs a variety of tasks in the construction, maintenance, and repair of electrical distribution and transmission lines and equipment.
+Groundsworker training is the first step towards a career as an Electrical Line Worker.
+High School Diploma or GED not required.
+Certifications earned: OSHA 10 T&D, Basic Work Zone, Flagging, and CPR/First Aid.
+Preparation for the CDL Class A learners permit also included.